 For UE reporting to LMF, this requirement assumes that the measurement report is not delayed by other SLPP signalling on the DCCH.
 This measurement reporting delay excludes a delay uncertainty resulted when inserting the measurement report to the TTI of the uplink DCCH.
-The delay uncertainty is: 2 x TTIDCCH where TTIDCCH is the duration of subframe or slot or subslot when the measurement report is transmitted on the PSSCH with subframe or slot or subslot duration.
+The delay uncertainty is: 2 x TTIDCCH where TTIDCCH is the duration of subframe or slot or subslot when the measurement report is transmitted on the PUSCH with subframe or slot or subslot duration.

 For UE reporting to another UE, this requirement assumes that the measurement report is not delayed by other SLPP signalling on the STCH.
 This measurement reporting delay excludes a delay uncertainty resulted when inserting the measurement report to the TTI of the sidelink STCH.
 The delay uncertainty is: 2 x TTISTCH where TTISTCH is the duration of subframe or slot or subslot when the measurement report is transmitted on the PSSCH with subframe or slot or subslot duration.